draconisPW/PWMAngband/docs/attack.rst

   from a good deal of all experience draining.
 Also like Elvenkind armor, they have one random resistance.

+..

 Dragon Scale Mails
-  These extremely rare pieces of armor come in many different colors, each protecting you against the relevant dragons.
+  These extremely rare pieces of armour come in many different colors, each protecting you against the relevant dragons.
 Naturally they are all resistant to acid damage.
 They also occasionally allow you to breathe as a dragon would.
 Dragon Scale Mails can also have egos as well.